Free Radical Reactions

 If we performed a free-radical chlorination on propane with 1 equiv Cl2 under normal conditions (25°C, initiated with light), what be the expected ratio of 1-chloropropane and 2-chloropropane?

 Notice that there are six primary (“methyl”) hydrogens (removal of any of which would give rise to 1-chloropropane) and two secondary (“methylene”) hydrogens.
 That’s a 3:1 ratio.
-IF halogenation was completely random, we would therefore expect a 75:25 ratio of 1-chloropropane to 2-chloropropane.
+IF halogenation was statistically random, we would therefore expect a 75:25 ratio of 1-chloropropane to 2-chloropropane.

 That’s not what happens!